 Our partner, TaxCloud, will calculate the tax amount based on the type of product, the buyer’s location, and the location from which the item is shipped.
 Payment for the item(s) and any shipping costs will be sent directly to the seller, while the tax portion will be sent to Bonanza.
 Bonanza will then remit the sales tax to those states through our partnership with TaxCloud.

 We’re working closely with our partners at TaxCloud to ensure we use the most up-to-date tax rates and regulations.
-It’s likely that other states will enact Marketplace Facilitator Provisions, which will then require Bonanza to collect tax on additional transactions.
+Other states will likely enact Marketplace Facilitator Provisions, which will then require Bonanza to collect tax on additional transactions.
 We will notify sellers as soon as possible when these changes take effect.

 What actions should I take to ensure my items can be purchased by buyers in these states?